-In the atmospheres of Berzano di San Pietro, the village of artists where the Roman art duets with the beauties of nature.
+In the atmospheres of Berzano di San Pietro, the village of artists, where the Roman art duets with the beauties of nature.

 Berzano di San Pietro is a pretty village in the Asti region, one of the highest in the whole of the Lower Monferrato, located between the Turin hills and the Monferrato area.

-The village is surrounded by vegetation, characterized by numerous areas cultivated with vineyards for the production of typical wines of the area, reveals for tourists a pleasant opportunity to spend a few hours in joy in an environment that offers cordiality, friendship and sympathy, all mixed to the aromas and flavors of typical wines, food products of culinary specialties and where you can taste food and wine emotions in restaurants and farms.
+The village is surrounded by vegetation, characterized by numerous areas cultivated with vineyards for the production of typical wines of the area, reveals for tourists a pleasant opportunity to spend a few hours in joy in an environment that offers cordiality, friendship and sympathy, all mixed to the aromas and flavours of typical wines, food products of culinary specialities and where you can taste food and wine emotions in restaurants and farms.

-The particular and evocative atmosphere that is breathed in this small town is a source of inspiration for artists and numerous artisans who each in their sector offer services of unparalleled quality and experience.
+The particular and evocative atmosphere that is breathed in this small town is a source of inspiration for artists and numerous artisans, who each in their sector offer services of unparalleled quality and experience.